top of page

 IMG-1637.JPG

 For the fall Musical, EVERYONE who auditions, gets into the show.
-However with the Play, Play Pro show and one-act competition piece, not everyone gets in since it is a competition.
-Then, for the ELPer performance, only ELPers can audition and everyone will get a role, but high schoolers can do tech for the show.
+However with the Play, Play Pro show and one-act competition piece, not everyone gets in because it is a competition.

-The UHSAA Theatre competition is only for high schoolers.
+The UHSAA Theatre competition is only for high school students.
 You can participate in the individual theatre competition as long as you are 9th-12th grade.

 For the individual theatre competition, the categories you can compete in are: Pantomime